laujoseph/LEARNstack/README.md

 # LEARNstack
-Subscription based app to view various lessons by reknown instructors of their field.
+Subscription based app to view various lessons by renowned instructors of their field.